friaes/SD/README.md

 ### Installation

-To compile and install all modules from root directory:
+To compile and install all modules from project root:

 ```s
 mvn clean install